j00sebox/RadRenderer/README.md

 ## Description

 An implementation of a 3D renderer.
 Can load objects from .obj files.
+This project is built off of a project done by the OneLoneCoder called the olcConsoleGameEngine.
+Big thanks to him for making it publicly available to use.

 ## How it Works